wkirschbaum/elixir-emacs/README.md

 ## Installation

+### Requirements

+You need Emacs 30+ with tree-sitter support.
+You can read more about tree-sitter support here: https://www.masteringemacs.org/article/how-to-get-started-tree-sitter.

+Language grammars will automatically be installed on initialization if you have a c compiler available.

 ### To use as your main config

 - Ensure you backup and remove `.emacs` and `.config/emacs` if present.